danog/MadelineProtoDocs/docs/docs/UPDATES.md

 When running the `loop()` method via web, MadelineProto will automatically enable a **magical self-restart hack**, to keep the bot running even on webhosts with limited execution time.

+Locking will also be handled automatically, so even if you start the script via web several times, only one instance will be running at a time (no need to do flocking manually!).

 It relies on the shutdown function, so you must not set a custom shutdown function in your code, and instead use the **MadelineProto shutdown static API**:

 ```php